SMSpp-Project/tools/README.md

 There are a few ways to specify the initial state for the first stage subproblem.
 This can be done by setting the initial state variable of SDDPBlock or by setting the initial state parameter of SDDPSolver or SDDPGreedySolver.
-When running multiple simulations (when both the `-s` and `-m` options are used), there is an additional way to specify the initial state.
+When running multiple simulations (when the `-s` option is used in simulation mode, i.e., with `-m simulation`), there is an additional way to specify the initial state.
 The (final) state of some stage from a simulation can be used as the initial state for the first stage of the next simulation.
 The stage at which the state can be taken to serve as the initial state for the next simulation can be specified by the `-t` option.
 This option must be followed by an integer number STAGE.
 If STAGE is between 0 and T-1, where T is the time horizon of the problem, then the solution (final state) of the subproblem associated with stage STAGE of a simulation will serve as the initial state for the first stage subproblem of the next simulation.
 If STAGE does not belong to that interval (that is, if it is negative or greater than or equal to T) or if the `-t` option is not used, then no changes are made to the way the initial state is specified.

 ### Thermal Unit solver / Unit Commitment solver